Skip to main content Skip to main navigation Skip to search

 Import shipments may need to be treated and certified, so before you import, check our Biosecurity Import Conditions system (BICON).

-Giant African snails are pests, not pets
+Giant African snails and golden or channelled apple snail are pests, not pets

 Since exotic snails are likely to escape and spread causing problems for all kinds of plants and the environment in Australia, snails from overseas including giant African snails are prohibited.
 You cannot bring snails into Australia or purchase them online.